Paul Bhasin, Conductor

 RECENT REPERTOIRE

-Each season, the EUSO performs major works from the repertoire including Brahms Symphony No. 2, Mussorgsky/Ravel Pictures at an Exhibition, Saint-Saëns Symphony No. 3, Mahler’s Symphony No. 1, Copland’s Appalachian Spring, Beethoven’s Symphony No. 9, Orff’s Carmina Burana, and the Requiems of Mozart, Brahms, & Duruflé.
+Each season, the EUSO performs major works from the repertoire including Brahms Symphony No. 2, Mussorgsky/Ravel Pictures at an Exhibition, Saint-Saëns Symphony No. 3, Mahler’s Symphony No. 1, Copland’s Appalachian Spring, Beethoven’s Symphony No. 9, Orff’s Carmina Burana, and the Requiems of Verdil, Mozart, Brahms, & Duruflé.

 FACILITIES